The Ultimate Kick Start Guide To Launching A Social Media Advocacy Program

 ✘ Don’t forget to analyse performance, relating back to the wider business objectives

-By implementing a successful employee advocacy program, you effectively turn your workforce into a sales force, where potentially everyone can influence the buyer journey.
+Implementing a successful Employee Advocacy program turns your workforce into a sales force where potentially everyone can influence the buyer journey.

-Measuring the impact of employee advocacy needs to be considered within the wider context of your business.
-Look at what your business is already measuring and then seek out correlations and comparisons based on the data you get within your employee advocacy tool.
+Measuring the impact of Employee Advocacy needs to be considered within the wider context of your business.
+Look at what your business already measures, then seek out correlations and comparisons based on the data you get within your Employee Advocacy tool.

 brand advocates and influencers.

-If brands put the employee first and invest in them then, in return, brands will be
+If brands put employees first and invest in them then, in return, employees will reward brands by becoming fans of the brand and delivering better results all round.

 1. Encourage employees to share branded content to increase content reach and